Analysts Expect Bridgewater Bancshares, Inc. (NASDAQ:BWB) Will Announce Quarterly Sales of $30.73 Million

-Equities research analysts forecast that Bridgewater Bancshares, Inc. (NASDAQ:BWB) will announce sales of $30.73 million for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Bridgewater Bancshares’ earnings.
-The lowest sales estimate is $30.40 million and the highest is $31.06 million.
-Bridgewater Bancshares posted sales of $25.83 million during the same quarter last year, which suggests a positive year over year growth rate of 19%.
-The firm is expected to announce its next quarterly earnings results on Thursday, January 27th.
+Brokerages expect that Bridgewater Bancshares, Inc. (NASDAQ:BWB) will announce $30.73 million in sales for the current fiscal quarter, according to Zacks.
+Two analysts have provided estimates for Bridgewater Bancshares’ earnings.
+The highest sales estimate is $31.06 million and the lowest is $30.40 million.
+Bridgewater Bancshares posted sales of $25.83 million in the same quarter last year, which would indicate a positive year over year growth rate of 19%.
+The firm is scheduled to report its next earnings report on Thursday, January 27th.

-On average, analysts expect that Bridgewater Bancshares will report full-year sales of $115.33 million for the current financial year, with estimates ranging from $114.60 million to $116.06 million.
-For the next financial year, analysts expect that the business will post sales of $130.36 million, with estimates ranging from $128.20 million to $132.52 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that follow Bridgewater Bancshares.
+On average, analysts expect that Bridgewater Bancshares will report full-year sales of $115.33 million for the current fiscal year, with estimates ranging from $114.60 million to $116.06 million.
+For the next fiscal year, analysts anticipate that the business will report sales of $130.36 million, with estimates ranging from $128.20 million to $132.52 million.
+Zacks’ sales averages are a mean average based on a survey of sell-side analysts that cover Bridgewater Bancshares.

-Bridgewater Bancshares (NASDAQ:BWB) last issued its earnings results on Wednesday, October 27th.
-The company reported $0.40 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.38 by $0.02.
-Bridgewater Bancshares had a return on equity of 15.08% and a net margin of 29.17%.
-The firm had revenue of $30.08 million for the quarter, compared to analyst estimates of $28.70 million.
+Bridgewater Bancshares (NASDAQ:BWB) last posted its quarterly earnings data on Wednesday, October 27th.
+The company reported $0.40 EPS for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.02.
+Bridgewater Bancshares had a net margin of 29.17% and a return on equity of 15.08%.
+The company had revenue of $30.08 million during the quarter, compared to the consensus estimate of $28.70 million.

-Several hedge funds have recently modified their holdings of BWB.
-Punch & Associates Investment Management Inc. raised its stake in shares of Bridgewater Bancshares by 50.7% in the 2nd quarter.
-Punch & Associates Investment Management Inc. now owns 968,325 shares of the company’s stock valued at $15,638,000 after acquiring an additional 325,562 shares in the last quarter.
-Putnam Investments LLC acquired a new stake in Bridgewater Bancshares in the 2nd quarter valued at approximately $3,643,000.
-EJF Capital LLC grew its holdings in Bridgewater Bancshares by 63.5% in the 2nd quarter.
-EJF Capital LLC now owns 255,538 shares of the company’s stock valued at $4,127,000 after buying an additional 99,265 shares during the last quarter.
-Thrivent Financial for Lutherans grew its holdings in Bridgewater Bancshares by 4.6% in the 2nd quarter.
-Thrivent Financial for Lutherans now owns 1,954,551 shares of the company’s stock valued at $31,565,000 after buying an additional 85,551 shares during the last quarter.
-Finally, Alliancebernstein L.P. grew its holdings in shares of Bridgewater Bancshares by 26.7% during the 3rd quarter.
-Alliancebernstein L.P. now owns 341,931 shares of the company’s stock worth $5,987,000 after purchasing an additional 72,017 shares in the last quarter.
-48.42% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently made changes to their positions in the stock.
+Punch & Associates Investment Management Inc. boosted its position in shares of Bridgewater Bancshares by 50.7% in the 2nd quarter.
+Punch & Associates Investment Management Inc. now owns 968,325 shares of the company’s stock valued at $15,638,000 after purchasing an additional 325,562 shares during the period.
+Putnam Investments LLC purchased a new stake in Bridgewater Bancshares in the 2nd quarter worth about $3,643,000.
+EJF Capital LLC lifted its stake in Bridgewater Bancshares by 63.5% in the 2nd quarter.
+EJF Capital LLC now owns 255,538 shares of the company’s stock worth $4,127,000 after acquiring an additional 99,265 shares in the last quarter.
+Thrivent Financial for Lutherans lifted its stake in Bridgewater Bancshares by 4.6% in the 2nd quarter.
+Thrivent Financial for Lutherans now owns 1,954,551 shares of the company’s stock worth $31,565,000 after acquiring an additional 85,551 shares in the last quarter.
+Finally, Alliancebernstein L.P. lifted its stake in Bridgewater Bancshares by 26.7% in the 3rd quarter.
+Alliancebernstein L.P. now owns 341,931 shares of the company’s stock worth $5,987,000 after acquiring an additional 72,017 shares in the last quarter.
+48.42% of the stock is owned by institutional investors and hedge funds.

 Bridgewater Bancshares, Inc is a holding company, which provides retail and commercial loan and deposit services.
 It offers deposits, lending, professional services, and business services.
 The company was founded by Jerry J. Baack and Jeffrey D. Shellberg in 2005 and is headquartered in Bloomington, MN.